 Neglecting Disability Provisions and Healthcare Directives

-Despite these challenges, the eminent role of an estate planning attorney enables effective estate management.
+Despite these challenges, the important role of an estate planning attorney is to enable effective estate management.
 These professionals can help rectify and prevent these mistakes, ensuring that your estate plan accurately reflects your wishes.

 Conclusion